If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 Rom 11:25 For I would not, brethren, that ye should be ignorant of this mystery, lest ye should be wise in your own conceits; that blindness in part is happened to Israel, until the fullness of the Gentiles be come inRom 11:26 And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob:

 It is taught and understood that “the fullness of the Gentiles be come in” signifies the end of the Church Age.
-You may have heard it said that one day the last gentile will get saved, and God will send Jesus back for His Bride in an event we call The Rapture.
+You may have heard it said that one day, the last gentile will get saved, and God will send Jesus back for His Bride in an event we call The Rapture.
 (Read What is the Rapture?).
-Some even teach this as if God has a counter and is ticking off every salvation as it happens.
-And when it hits a magical number– a number that only God knows –when the last person is saved, then Jesus will come for His bride, and the end times (the Seventieth Week of Daniel) will begin.
+Some even teach this as if God has a counter and is ticking off each salvation as it happens.
+And when it hits a magical number, and the last person is saved– a number that only God knows — then Jesus will come for His bride, and the end times (the Seventieth Week of Daniel) will begin.

 Not Likely

 Although this has been taught for a long time, there’s a real problem with “the fullness of the Gentiles” being a complete number of salvations.
-I would suggest that it means something very different, and for many reasons, beginning with:
+I suggest that it means something very different.

-1. Both Jews and Gentiles are the body of believers we call the Church.
-And yet, Paul wrote that in the Church, there is neither Jew nor Gentile (Gal 3:28).
-Our identity is in Christ, not our national heritage.
+1. The Church is not called “the Gentiles” Paul wrote that in the Church, there is neither Jew nor Gentile (Gal 3:28).
+Our identity is in Christ, as the Body of Christ.

-2. Had Paul been speaking about the Church, why wouldn’t he have written that “blindness in part is happened to Israel until the fullness of the [Church; Greek: ekklesia] be come in.”
+2. Paul didn’t write that “blindness in part is happened to Israel until the fullness of the [Church; Greek: ekklesia] be come in.”

-3. He didn’t.
-Paul wrote, “blindness in part is happened to Israel until the fullness of the [Greek: ethnos] be come in.”
+3. Paul wrote, “Blindness in part is happened to Israel until the fullness of the [Greek: ethnos] be come in.”

 4. Ethnos means “Gentile, heathen, nation, or people.”
-So we should think of Gentiles as meaning heathens or nations, a term the Bible uses to refer to the unregenerate—the lost.
+The Bible uses “Gentile” to refer to the unregenerate—the lost — not the redeemed.

 5. Furthermore, the Church, the Body of Christ, the Bride of Christ, is never called the Gentiles (plural).
 Our identity is one body in Christ.
 So this cannot mean a fullness of the Church (singular), with a final individual member to complete it.
 The Church is one spiritual body, not individual Jews and Gentiles, with Jesus as the Head of the Body.

-6. Gentiles can be considered a body of people, unregenerate people, from all nations.
-And as a kind of “body” (spiritually), it is a body without a head.
+6. Gentiles can be considered a body of people from all nations.
+But they are unregenerate people.
+Therefore, a “body” (spiritually), without a head.

-7. Finally, if the completeness of the Church were to be the fullness of the Gentiles (converts), why wouldn’t it be the fullness of the Jews and Gentiles (converts from both people groups)?
-Again, According to Paul, there is neither Jew nor Gentile in the Church.
+7. Finally, if the completeness of the Church were to be the fullness of the Gentiles (converts), why wouldn’t it be the fullness of the Gentiles and the Jews (converts from both people groups)?
+But again, according to Paul, there is neither Jew nor Gentile in the Church.

 With this understanding, “fullness of the Gentiles” must have a different meaning.
 Therefore, we ask, what would be the fullness of the “ethnos” (unsaved people, heathens, nations)?